OCT – angiography

 Referral: Not required

-Age range: Depends on the doctor - please check the doctor's business card for details
+Age Range: Depends on staff - please check business card for details

-Waiting time for the result: Result available immediately after the test.
+Waiting time for results: Results available immediately after the test.

 -